liebermanlab/WideVariant/readme_files/readme_local_run.md

 ### Evaluating SNV quality

 The function ```plot_interactive_scatter_barplots``` makes an interactive plot, where each dot represents a SNV that passed your filters.
 Clicking one of the dots will generate a bar chart, where you'll be able to see all basecalls on forward and reverse reads across all of your samples.
+You may need to [change your Spyder preferences](https://stackoverflow.com/questions/23585126/how-do-i-get-interactive-plots-again-in-spyder-ipython-matplotlib) to enable interactive plot viewing.
 The purpose of the interactive plots is to

 Signatures of high-quality SNVs include: